 A garage conversion is a one- or two-vehicle attached garage that has been turned into a living space by adding flooring, replacing the garage door with a solid wall, and installing a ceiling.
 Usually, garage conversions become living rooms or bedrooms.

 Garages are tempting to convert into living spaces.
-The basic structure consisting of walls, foundation, concrete flooring, and a roof are already there.
+The basic structure consisting of walls, foundation, concrete flooring, and a roof is already there.
 In addition, a number of the elements needed for living spaces such as electricity and a couple of windows are already in place or partially so.
 Some garages already have drywall on the studs, leaving one less task to do.
 But garage conversions can come with some downsides.
 For one, it can be difficult to aesthetically and functionally blend the conversion with the rest of the house.
 Major systems such as plumbing and HVAC are typically not in place, so they will need to be installed.
 Garage conversions have low resale value, and houses with no garages are harder to sell.